-Are you starting a career in music production?
+Are you starting a career in music?
 Do you want to do some voice-over work for video games?
 Planning on creating your own podcast?

 The Behringer U-PHORIA UMC202HD, aka the best budget “studio in a box” for some, might be the audio interface you’ve been looking for.